bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 * [4] PixelCNN++ code on Github: https://github.com/openai/pixel-cnn
 * Wikipedia: `Autoregressive model <https://en.wikipedia.org/wiki/Autoregressive_model>`__
 * Previous posts: `Autoregressive Autoencoders <link://slug/autoregressive-autoencoders>`__, `Importance Sampling and Estimating Marginal Likelihood in Variational Autoencoders <link://slug/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders>`__

+..
+[1] I needed to start relatively small in the learning rate at 0.002 and then gradually reduce the learning rate or else the loss plateaus.
+One thing that I think happens is because we're modifying the scale parameter :math:`s`, you never want big jumps or else the loss changes dramatically.
+Thus, as you get in the right area with :math:`\mu`, you want to learn slower to "fine-tune" :math:`s`.